raul-freitas/IR_nanospectroscopy_workflows/README.md

 2. Click on **Code** and then **Download ZIP**.
 This can take some time...
 3. Select the folder and extract;
 4. Open the Orange app (for Orange installation, access the links [Quasar](https://quasar.codes) or [Orange](https://orangedatamining.com).
 It is mandatory to have the **Spectroscopy** Add-On installed for this kind of data processing.);
+5. Load a specific workflow from the list below.

 ## Broadband s-SNOM nanospectroscopy measuring modes
 s-SNOM is a scanning probe ultramicroscopy modality that combines AFM and IR-visible microscopy.
 For the case of s-SNOM operating with broadband sources, the technique enables nanoscale spectroscopy (Figure a).
 As a scanning technique, it can operate point-spectral analysis (Figure b), spectral linescan (Figure c) and hyperspectral imaging (Figure d).